 - Difficulty: Moderate

-If youโre up for more of a challenge, Akamina Pass and Crypt Lake are strenuous but stunning!
+If you’re up for more of a challenge, Akamina Pass and Crypt Lake are stunning day hikes!

 4. Matapiiksi (Hoodoo) Trail, Writing-on-Stone Provincial Park